top of page

 To Learn More...

-Unit 2 - Consolidation of Power
+Unit 2 - The Observation of Power

 Readings for the Unit

-Textbook Chapter 6 - Ideologies
+Textbook Chapter 10 - American Attitudes

-Textbook Chapter 7 - Media
+Textbook Chapter 11 - Public Opinion

-Textbook Chapter 8 - Political Parties
+Textbook Chapter 15 - Interest Groups

-Textbook Chapter 10 - Interest Groups
+Textbook Chapter 16 - Media

 "Interest Groups and the American Political System" - Rozell & Wilcox